 Nice bubbly pinky color, with a slightly orange tone.
 Nose of nice ripe tropical fruits, pineapple, banana, and sweet vanilla.
 Nose is sweet and fragrant.
 Taste of nice acidity with sweetness, a bit mineral, zest, strawberry gummy, and apple flavors.
 Good flavors.
 Aftertaste is showing more zesty note and actually some warmth.
-Decent. — 19 days ago
+Decent. — a year ago

 It nearly seems a slight rosé gold colour in the glass with super plentiful bubbles.
 Glazed Nashi pear, spice, florals, nuts and saltiness come through on the nose.
 It’s captivatingly complex.
 In the mouth it has such a smooth yummy texture to it.
 Think apple strudel sprinkled with freshly toasted nuts.

-I adored every sip! — 19 days ago
+I adored every sip! — a year ago

 🏅 Rating 94/100 (4,4⭐)